 Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after the end of the reporting period.

-All borrowing costs are recognised in consolidated statement of comprehensive income in the period in which they are incurred.
+All borrowing costs are recognised in profit or loss in the period in which they are incurred.

-2.17 Current and deferred income tax
+2.18 Current and deferred income tax